PathMakers To Peace 2017

 BFP UNICEF Committee

-Brooklyn Friends of the People’s World Newspaper & Brooklyn Club of the Communist Party USA
+Brooklyn Friends of the People’s World & the Brooklyn Club of the Communist Party, USA

-Brooklyn Society for Ethical Culture, Ethical Action Committee
+Brooklyn Society for Ethical Culture (BSEC), Ethical Action Committee

 Brothers Halal Meat Market